exactchange/drv-core/blue-paper.md

 **Proof of Value Assertions**

-A *Proof of Value* is asserted whenever the coin is shown to have some value.
-The simplest example of this is when someone buys coin with USD.
-For example, if you spend 10.00 USD for 1 coin, a value of 10.00 USD is asserted in the blockchain and worked into its subsequent valuation.
+A *Proof of Value* is asserted whenever EMBR is shown to have some value.
+The simplest example of this is when someone trades USD for EMBR.
+For example, if you spend 10.00 USD for 1 EMBR, a value of 10.00 USD is asserted in the blockchain and worked into its subsequent valuation.

-Another way to assert value is to sell a product normally purchased in USD for coin.
-Let's say you've sold a number of lamps online for 10.00 USD each, and now you want to accept crypto payments.
-For every sale where you accept coin as payment, value will be asserted for the sale amount and worked into the valuation.
+Another way to assert value is to sell a product normally purchased in USD in EMBR.
+Let's say you've sold a number of products online for 10.00 USD each, and now you want to accept crypto payments.
+For every sale where you accept EMBR as payment, value will be asserted for the sale amount and worked into the valuation.

 Proof of Value occurs in the [`onTransaction`](./events/events.transaction.js) lifecycle method, which is invoked after the transaction has been inserted into the blockchain.
 If the value increased as a result of the transaction, a reward is mined (see *Transaction Rewards* below), and `onTransaction` is recursively called with the reward amount.